-Whisk the oil and milk on high until well mixed.
+Whisk the oil and milk using a stand mixer or a handheld electric mixer on high until well mixed.

-Slowly whisk in the powdered sugar one cup at a time.
+Whisk in the powdered sugar, slowly, one cup at a time.
 Stop adding powdered sugar when the consistency is dipable (slightly thinner than molasses).

 Divide the icing into as many bowls as colors you want to use.